 Frozen water safety

-The temperature of the water is cold enough to take your breath away and lead to drowning.
+The temperature of the water is cold enough to take your breath away, which can easily lead to panic and drowning.

 Our message is simple – stay safe, stay off the ice.

-What to do if someone falls into frozen water
+What to do if someone falls into icy water

-If you see a person in trouble in icy water, stay on the bank and phone 999.
+If you see a person in trouble in water, stay on the bank and phone 999 (ask for the fire service if inland, or the coastguard if by the sea).

 Animals and frozen water